 - 3 Day Notice to Vacate – If the tenant committed waste, caused substantial property damage, is involved in drug activity or engaged in any other unlawful activity.

-- 30 Day Notice to Vacate – If the tenant does not have a lease, has an expired lease or is on a periodic (i.e. month-to-month) lease, regardless of rent payment frequency.
+- 30 Day Notice to Vacate – If the tenant does not have a lease, has an expired lease or is on a periodic (i.e., week-to-week or month-to-month) lease, regardless of rent payment frequency.

 How to Write an Idaho 3 Day Notice to Comply or Vacate